Weekly Market Update by Retirement Lifestyle Advocates

 Debt balances have risen $2.7 trillion higher than they were at the beginning of the pandemic.

 Clearly, this isn’t a sign of a healthy economy.
-Americans are spending more on everything thanks to rampant price inflation that doesn’t appear to be waning, and they’re relying on credit cards to do it.
+Americans are spending more on everything thanks to that doesn’t appear to be waning, and they’re relying on credit cards to do it.
 Saving has plunged.
 This isn’t a sound economic foundation, and it isn’t even sustainable.
 Credit cards have a nasty thing called a limit.
 And with credit card interest rates at record-high levels, people will reach those limits pretty quickly.

 I ran across something the other day that provides an even more striking example of just how reliant the US economy is on debt.